Because this Blog is Bubbling over in silly B-Babble :)

 1- I am not a happy cancer camper

-2- I am shocked Myeloma came back so soon
+2- I am so shocked Myeloma came back so soon

 3- I am a very happy babyblue bug owner :)

-7- I am extremely grateful and happy beyond words to still be here and have the amazing life I have, even though my energy and ability to be "me" is a fraction of what it used to be
+6- I am extremely grateful to still be here and have the amazing life I have, even though my energy and ability to be "me" is a fraction of what it used to be

-8- All those medical stats mean -----> I will be back in treatment asap, back on chemo most likely this, or next month
+7- I will be back in treatment, back on chemo most likely this, or next month

-9- All those medical stats mean -----> I am still partially dominating Myeloma, and fortunately my Doctors continued to monitor me very closely, and my out of remission status was identified FAST!
+8- I am still partially dominating Myeloma, as fortunately my Doctors never stopped monitoring me closely, and my Out of Remission status was identified FAST!

-10- Even though the cancer has come roaring back, and much quicker than we anticipated, at least it was caught this time, in the treatable stage!
+9- Even though the cancer has come roaring back, and much quicker than we anticipated, at least it was caught this time, in a still treatable stage!

-11- Very grateful for so many and so much, that is good in my life!
+10- I am grateful for so many and so much, that is still so good in my life

-12- If you love me, don't share your germs and cooties with me!
+11- If you love me, don't share your germs and cooties with me!
 No hand-shaking, no kissing; "air hugs" only please!
 Myeloma is a cancer of the immune system, which means... duh...
-I'm "immune compromised", and can get sick easily
+I'm "immune compromised", and can get sick easily, and haven't been well since mid-August

-It's a fun bucket list blast to my past, as my first car was almost exactly like this one, only a 1972.
-I always thought it would be super groovy to find a replica of my beloved baby blue bug, and so when I found out I was fully out of remission, and the cancer was back with a vengeance... that truly was a huge wake up call to me, that NOW is of the essence, and I could no longer put ANYTHING off, previously thinking I still had all the time in the world!!!
-Ha!
-My new motto: Think it...
-Do it...
-Now!!!
+It's a fun bucket list blast to my past, as my first car was a 1972 twin of this one.
+I always thought it would be super groovy to find a replica of my beloved baby blue bug, and so when I found out I was fully out of remission, and the cancer was back with a vengeance... that truly was a huge wake up call to me.